woong0216/Data_Analysis-National_Police_Agency_Demonstration_Location_Notice_Service/README.md

 > Team Project Seewith
 - pdf scan(crawling) and text extraction(PyPDF2)
 - Use the extracted text to identify the demonstration population and the location of the demonstration
-- Visualization by location based on size of demonstration
+- Visualization by location based on size of demonstration <br>
-> Jupyter Python Programming
+- Jupyter Python Programming